jfparie/backlinking/README.md

 - <a href="www.inholland.nl" target="_blank">Inholland</a>;
 - <a href="www.vattenfall.nl" target="_blank">Vattenfall</a>.

 Clusters of backlinking sources as identified in the data are indicated in [notebook].
-Development of #backlinks over time for 4/5 companies:
+Development of #backlinks over time for 4/5 companies is shown below.

 ## Demag
 ![image](/images/demag_timeline.png)